Annex 5.1 - Specificities for associations

 Specificities and recommended adaptations for an association:

 In coherence with the operational boundary defined in criterion E1, the emission category nomenclature remains identical.
-To facilitate the identification of the association's emission sources, some common examples of associative activities are given below:
+To facilitate the identification of an association's emission sources, some common examples of associative activities are given below:

-Energy category: many associations consume energy, for electricity or heating, or other needs in their premises and sites.
+Energy category: many associations consume energy for electricity or heating, or other needs in their premises and sites.

 Direct waste category: many associative activities generate waste that is collected and treated.

-End-of-life category: the few associations that distribute material goods anticipate in this category the end-of-life treatment of these goods.
+End-of-life category: The few associations that distribute material goods anticipate in this category the end-of-life treatment of these goods.

 ⏳[WIP] For information, an example diagram of a flow mapping adapted for an association will be inserted here soon.